golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 ## Golem image use

+Any images that you intend to specify in your demand must be publicly available, so that the providers can download and deploy them.
+Therefore, you either need to publish them to our registry or host it yourself in a publicly-accessible location.

-For providers to be able to download and use the image you specify in your demand, the image must be available for them, so you need to publish it.
-Images can be identified by their image hash or a tag name.
+Within our registry, the images can be identified by their image hash or their tag name.
 The type of identifier depends on the way you publish your image and is driven by intended usage.

-If you intend to use your image just for testing then it is enough to use image hash and upload them anonymously to the registry.
-If you intend to work on a more complex project where you would like to use several different versions of your image or collaborate with other users - you should consider creating an account in the registry and use tags to describe your images.
+If you intend to use your image just for testing, it is enough to use the hashes and upload the images anonymously to the registry.
+On the other hand, if you intend to work on a more complex project, where you would like to use several different versions of your image or collaborate with other developers - you should consider creating an account in the registry and use tags to describe your images.
 Both cases are illustrated in our examples.

 - Publishing the image anonymously. ([example](/docs/creators/javascript/examples/tools/publishing-custom-images#publishing-custom-golem-image-to-the-registry-hash-based))
 - Publishing the image using tags. ([example](/docs/creators/javascript/examples/tools/publishing-custom-images#publishing-custom-golem-image-to-the-registry-tag-based))